railwayapp/docs/src/pages/deploy/railway-up.md

 layout="intrinsic"
 width={800} height={364} quality={80} />

-Use the [Railway CLI](/develop/cli) to deploy your project from the command line.
+Use the [Railway CLI](/develop/cli) to kickoff a deploy within a service in a project from the command line.
 In a [connected project](/develop/cli#connect) run

 ```bash